Mooney Site

-The Mooney site (Smithsonian trinomial: 21NR29) is a precontact Native American archaeological site on the Red River Levee in Norman County, Minnesota.
+The Mooney site (Smithsonian trinomial: 21NR29) is a precontact Native American archaeological site on the Red River Levee in Norman County, Minnesota, US.
 It is a multicomponent site consisting of remains from both the Archaic and Woodland traditions.
 No diagnostic Archaic artifacts were found.
 However, animal remains and lithic materials recovered from one meter below the Woodland artifacts returned a carbon 14 date that provided the basis for the Archaic classification.
 The Woodland tradition is defined by a vertical scatter of materials, dated to about 1000 using thermoluminescence methods.
 Many animal bones were found at the site, reflecting a great emphasis on a wide range of hunting activity that focused on bison.
 Artifacts such as local and exotic lithic materials were found, as well as a wide variety of pottery and other ceramic remains.
 Much of the pottery followed the Sandy Lake model; however, some artifacts were placed in a new class of artisanship known as Red River Ware.